 In a sense, here you will find an archive of recreated memories of the NATO bombing of Yugoslavia.
 All of which have been woven from the experiences of my friends, family and overall kinfolk, whom I interviewed.
 I myself do not remember anything, as I was born a few weeks before the first detonations caused shockwaves half a kilometre areal distance from my home, in the region of Rakovica.
 I am merely a witness of witnesses.

 This project could not have been realized without the help and guidance of many lovely people, who I would like to thank here.
 A warm thank you to:

 Irena, Maja, Tanja, Uroš, Marko, Danijela, Hana, Milica, Bisera and Vladimir for sharing their memories with me and allowing me to reconstruct them in this project.
 As well as for being in constant dialog with me and helping me understand the memory landscape of this event in a more nuanced way.
 I am forever grateful for and indebted to the space and conversations you shared with me.

 Arimit Bhattacharya for technical consultation and collaboration.
 And for being patient, kind and humorous when teaching me the often slippery ropes of programming.

 Teoniki Rozynek for sound advice and the mastering of soundscapes.
 As well as for the endless words of encouragement and care.

-Sara Hamadeh and Belle Promchanya for guidance, teaching, countless conversations and continual support.
+Belle Promchanya for guidance, teaching, countless conversations and continual support.